tiprankstipranks

 Prolonged military action in foreign conflicts has impacted and may continue to have adverse effects on the global economy, and such effects could materially adversely affect our business, operations, operating results and financial condition.

-In early 2022, Russian forces launched significant military action against Ukraine, and the region has since experienced sustained conflict and disruption, which may continue in 2023 and beyond.
+In early 2022, Russian forces launched significant military action against Ukraine, and the region has since experienced sustained conflict and disruption, which may continue in 2025 and beyond.
 Governments in the United States, United Kingdom and European Union have each imposed export controls on certain products and financial and economic sanctions on certain industry sectors and parties in Russia.
-Additionally, conflicts have developed recently in the Middle East.
-These actions and conflicts have not had a material impact on the Company's financial condition or results of operations; however, the continuation or escalation of geopolitical tensions or military action related to the conflict and the imposition of additional economic sanctions could continue to adversely affect the global economy and financial markets, disrupt trade and accelerate inflationary pressures, among other things, which could negatively affect the demand for our products and further intensify problems in the global supply chain.
+Additionally, hostilities in several parts of the Middle East are ongoing and could develop to have a more widespread economic and geopolitical effect in the Middle East, Europe or other regions, and could result in economic sanctions between or among countries.
+The continuation or escalation of geopolitical tensions or military action related to the conflict and the imposition of additional economic sanctions could continue to adversely affect the global economy and financial markets, disrupt trade and accelerate inflationary pressures, among other things, which could negatively affect the demand for our products and further intensify problems in the global supply chain.
 Although we do not have any operations in the affected areas, we believe we have experienced shortages in raw materials and increased costs for transportation and energy due in part to the negative impact of the foreign military conflicts on the global economy, which impacts may persist or worsen as these conflicts continue or escalate.
 Such conflicts also increase the risk of retaliatory acts impacting U.S. companies, which may include disruptions to our or our customers' or suppliers' technology infrastructure, including through cyberattack, ransom attack or cyber-intrusion.
 The extent and duration of any military action, sanctions and resulting market and economic disruptions are impossible to predict but could be substantial.

 Capital Markets - Risk 1